 While some companies have made strides toward creating more diverse and inclusive workplaces, many still inadvertently undermine that effort with one-size-fits-all language policies.
 Having a language policy may reduce confusion when it comes to internal communications among a global workforce, but failing to recognize and support linguistic and cultural diversity among your employees can reflect poorly on your corporate values.
 And in the long run, could hurt your efforts to recruit and retain a talented global workforce.

 The good news is, there is a middle ground.
 And taking the time to carefully craft an inclusive corporate language policy can pay off in both internal and external benefits.
 To a point, you may have linguistic diversity in your workplace, but you may not be leveraging and embracing that diversity to help make your company truly inclusive.

 Why an inclusive language policy matters

-When surveying millennials in 2018, Deloitte discovered these young professionals overwhelmingly believed business leaders were only giving lip service to diversity and inclusion.
+When surveyed by Deloitte in 2018, many young professionals overwhelmingly believed that business leaders only gave lip service to diversity and inclusion.
 This same population, which currently makes up the largest portion of the US labor force, also specified that diverse and inclusive work environments could make or break their willingness to stay in a job.
 Deloitte found 69% of millennials indicated they were more likely to stay at a company they perceived as diverse for five years or longer.

 It’s clear that for the largest portion of the workforce, half-hearted attempts at diversity and inclusion training isn’t going to cut it.
 Millennials are looking for employers that embrace diversity in everything they do.
 And one of the areas in which global enterprises have floundered is in the creation of diverse and inclusive language policies.